Child Poverty (0-17) by Race/Ethnicity in Virginia

 A project of the Annie E. Casey Foundation

-The share of children under age 18 who live in families with incomes below the federal poverty level, as defined by the U.S. Office of Management and Budget, by race and ethnicity.
+The share of children under age 18 who live in families with incomes below the federal poverty level, by race and ethnicity.

 The federal poverty definition consists of a series of thresholds based on family size and composition.
-In calendar year 2017, a family of two adults and two children fell in the “poverty” category if their annual income fell below $24,600.
+200% of the Federal Poverty Level for a family of four is twice the amount of the poverty level ($51,400 for a family of four in 2018).
 Poverty status is not determined for people in military barracks, institutional quarters, or for unrelated individuals under age 15 (such as foster children).
 The data are based on income received in the 12 months prior to the survey.

 The percentage of children in poverty for each race is calculated by dividing the total number of children of that race in poverty by the total number of children of that race.
 For example: In Accomack in 2014, there were 737 white kids in poverty.
 There were 4,201 total white kids in Accomack.
 737/4201 = 17.5%.

 The data for this measure comes from the American Community Survey (ACS) 5 year estimates.
 Race/ethnic groups represented in this table are not mutually exclusive.
 The category of white includes only non-Hispanic White.
 The categories Black, Asian, Two or More, and Other include both Hispanic and non-Hispanic.
 People who identify their origin as Hispanic or Latino may be of any race.
 The category of American Indian is inclusive of Alaska Natives.

 The table numbers for each race are as follows:

 * - Estimates suppressed when data represents fewer than 10 children